Altcoins Are Better Than Bitcoin

 The claim assumes altcoins and Bitcoin are competing for the same outcome.
 They are not.
 What Bitcoin actually optimizes for is what most comparisons skip entirely.

 Altcoins and Bitcoin are not competing for the same outcome.
-Bitcoin is optimized for decentralization, monetary credibility, and security, properties that altcoins trade away to gain speed, programmability, and governance flexibility.
+Bitcoin is optimized for decentralization, monetary credibility, and security.
+Altcoins trade those away for speed and programmability.
 Whether altcoins are “better” depends entirely on what you need money to do.

 The Comparison Assumes a Shared Category